KuroKami2023/PDF-Toolkit-latest/README.md

   - Developed a node.js code that converts pdf file into excel file using the API pdfrest(pdf to excel conversion API) for free without watermarks and no limitations on pages to be converted.
+  - Next Plan - Organize the codes and be ready for the finalization of the project